Korean, Edit

 ○ 2nd.
 Establishment of Lysogeny

-○ PR and cII influence lysogeny
+○ PR and cII influence the establishment of lysogeny

 ⑤ Induction of Lysogeny